-The proposal for the land to be zoned Priority Agriculture runs counter to a number of Policy measures from the Rural Land Use 'Statement of Planning Policy' including that Priority Agriculture zones should be located where on and off side impacts are minimised
+The proposal for the land to be zoned Priority Agriculture runs counter to a number of Policy measures from the Rural Land Use 'Statement of Planning Policy' including that Priority Agriculture zones should be located where on and off side impacts are minimised and where Agricultural Impact Statements support such a zoning.

 In this instance, with the land being surrounded by Rural Residential lots and dwellings, there is a high and undesirable probability that each activity will negatively impact the other neighbouring activities.
-In general, the intensive agricultural uses promoted by the Priority

-Agriculture zone are not conducive to a quiet rural retreat lifestyle.
+In general, the intensive agricultural uses promoted by the Priority Agriculture zone are not conducive to a quiet rural retreat lifestyle.